sympy/sympy/doc/src/tutorials/physics/mechanics/duffing-example.rst

 =============

 We calculate the forces acting on the system.
+In this example, we set the potential energy to zero in the Lagrangian, and include the conservative forces (gravity and the Duffing spring) in the loads.

    >>> path = me.LinearPathway(O, block_point)
    >>> spring = me.DuffingSpring(k1, k2, path, 0)